AqwamCreates/DataPredict-Axon/docs/index.md

 * [Commercial Use Licensing](https://github.com/AqwamCreates/DataPredict/blob/main/docs/DataPredictLibrariesLicensingAgreements.md)

-##
+## Terms And Conditions Information

+* By using or possessing any copies of this library or its assets (including the icons), you agree to our [Terms And Conditions](TermsAndConditions.md).

+  * Small devs and non-B2B projects earning ≤3K USD within 365 days (not per 365 days) can use DataPredict™ for free!

+  * Standard and White-Label tiers available for commercial projects.

-For information regarding potential license violations and eligibility for a bounty reward, please refer to the [Terms And Conditions Violation Bounty Reward Information](TermsAndConditionsViolationBountyRewardInformation.md).
+* For information regarding potential license violations and eligibility for a bounty reward, please refer to the [Terms And Conditions Violation Bounty Reward Information](TermsAndConditionsViolationBountyRewardInformation.md).

 ![DataPredictAxonIconSmall](https://github.com/user-attachments/assets/06f4816e-28c0-4202-a2cf-84420ddb3387)